Convergence of the Environment Seen from Geodesics in Exponential Last-Passage Percolation: Introduction

 \subsection{Further applications and questions}

-With the limiting measure $\nu^\rho$ one can get any local information along the geodesics.
-Before closing the introduction we discuss some questions, which can potentially be answered using our explicit descriptions of $\nu^\rho$, either as direct applications or require some further analysis.
+With the limiting measure $\nu^\rho$ one can get any local information along geodesics in LPP.
+Before closing the introduction we discuss some questions, which can potentially be answered using our explicit description of $\nu^\rho$, either as direct applications or requiring some further analysis.

 The first question is communicated to us by Alan Hammond.
-Given that a vertex on the geodesic has a large weight, how would the local environment behave?
+Given that a vertex on a geodesic has a large weight, how would the local environment behave?
 For a vertex with a large weight, it would force the geodesic to go through it.
-Thus we expect that conditional on this, weights of nearby vertices are distributed like i.i.d.\ exponential random variables.
-From the TASEP aspect, a large weight corresponds to a long waiting time between two jumps of the second class particle, and this is mostly due a `jam' in TASEP, i.e., a consecutive sequence of particles to the right of the second class particle, and a sequence of holes to the left.
+Thus we expect that conditioned on this, weights of nearby vertices are distributed like i.i.d.\;$\Exp(1)$ random variables.
+From the TASEP aspect, a large weight corresponds to a long waiting time between two jumps of the second-class particle, and this is mostly due to a `jam' in TASEP, i.e.\;a consecutive sequence of particles to the right of the second-class particle, and a sequence of holes to the left.
 This resembles a `reversed' step initial condition.